hbredin/TristouNet/README.md

 #### About the ETAPE database

 To reproduce the experiment, you obviously need to have access to the ETAPE corpus.
+It should be available soon in [ELRA catalogue]('http://catalog.elra.info/index.php?language=en').

 However, if you own another corpus with *"who speaks when"* annotations, then you are just one step away from testing `TristouNet` on your own corpus.

 Just fork [`pyannote.db.etape`](http://github.com/pyannote/pyannote-db-etape)
 and adapt the code to your own database.
-If (and only if) the database is freely available for anyone to use, I am willing to help you do that.
+If (and only if) the database is available for anyone to use, I am willing to help you do that.

 ## Training